 ARCHITECTURAL PLANS FOR HOMES IN RURAL OR COUNTRY AREAS

 Houses on Rural properties or in Country areas require specialist design and building skills.
-It isn't as simple as just re-locating a home design from a metropolitan area onto a Rural allotment.
+Grant Lucas Architect has being designing homes in Country areas for 20 years.
+It isn’t as simple as just re-locating a home design from a metropolitan area onto a Rural allotment.
 Using an Architect experienced in designing houses outside the Metropolitan areas is a sensible option.
 Choosing the correct site to place the dwelling is possibly the most important thing to get right.

 Ensuring the entry road design is suitable for fire-services vehicles, Terrain Category, BAL (Bushfire Attack Level) design principals, CFS compliance, passive solar design, prevailing winds, choosing views and reinforcing them with suitable asset zone plantings are a few of the things that need consideration when selecting a site.